2-Navigating the RStudio Interface

 • If you select lines 1, 2, and 3, all values will change.

-Run the entire script:
+Run (or source) the entire script:

 1. Save the script (optional but recommended).